ivy-net/otofu-modules/postgres/README.md

 # Overview

 This module provides a DB (Postgres) mostly for backend.
+By default it enables backup, but not HA.

 # Versions
+- postgres-2 - add HA and backup switch
 - postgres-1 - basic module for backend

 # TF Docs